Quality of Life for Seniors with Companion Home Care

 Companion home care allows family members to spend more time with their loved one as family rather than as caregivers.
 A professional caregiver will take on difficult, daily care tasks that the family previously managed.
-These responsibilities may include transportation, light housekeeping, laundry, and meal preparation.
+These responsibilities may include transportation, light housekeeping, laundry, meal preparation, baths, showers, and mobility.

 Additionally, a professional caregiver is trained to identify signs of health and mental decline.
 This skill allows families to customize care plans as necessary to create a safe, supportive environment.

 Companion home care promotes an active lifestyle for elder care recipients.
 Life is meant to be lived, irrespective of age or state of health decline.
 Aging adults can enjoy a conversation partner, a board game opponent, and a walking or cooking companion.
 There are several meaningful activities a caregiver can encourage to help keep a loved one engaged in life.